albert-kuc/SPPD-Cards/README.md

 Card class unit test checks functionality of class constructors, getters and setters.<br>
 Testing Card class after it was created allowed to fix simple bugs at the early stage of the project.

-Unit test coverage for the Card class is above the threshold, although overall coverage indicated by IntelliJ on single CardTest execution is 33%.<br>
-IntelliJ indicates CardService and CardController classes being covered in 0%.
-Both are not included in the unit test, as they are tested by the integration test.

 ### Integration test

 Card integration test checks correct CRUD functionality of API related to Card class.<br>